 Based on the District responses to comments, additional technical documentation, and the updated documents, no unresolved recommendations remain.
-One of the recommendations that was completed by the District was a sensitivity analysis on the salinity levels in the SGDs.
+One of the Panel's recommendations that was completed by the District was a sensitivity analysis on the salinity levels in the SGDs.
 The recommendation was made based on concerns by the Panel that future withdrawals may increase the salinity levels in the SGDs.
 Based on analyses performed by the District, they determined that salinity levels in SGDs would not increase.
 Alternate analyses by a member of the Panel, identified that there is a potential for salinity to increase.
-The sensitivity analysis demonstrated that the change in low salinity habitat is highly sensitive to the SGD salinity levels.
-Therefore, if salinities in the SGD do increase under future withdrawals, it would alter the final salinity habitat change results.
-This has the potential to alter the driving metric for the MFL, i.e. salinity habitat change may drive the MFL rather than snook thermal habitat.
+The sensitivity analysis demonstrated that the change in low salinity habitat (one of the defining metrics for this MFL) is highly sensitive to the SGD salinity levels.
+Therefore, if salinities in the SGD do increase under future withdrawals, the MFL determination would change.
 This is an important area of uncertainty in the present MFL analyses and future work should focus on providing more data to make a final determination on the potential for salinity increases in the SGDs.